-This was the Allied overall designation of the plans drawn up or considered for the treatment of Germany after the end of the war (spring 1945).
+'Eclipse' (iv) was the Allied overall designation of the plans drawn up or considered for the treatment of Germany after the end of the war (spring 1945).

-As the end of the war in Europe approached, the Western Allies and the USSR agreed that, before their armies started to converge, their was a clear need for clear rules of engagement so that accidental clashes could be avoided.
-The ‘Eclipse’ (iv) plan therefore established zones of occupation and lines of demarcation, and these were later approved at the ‘Argonaut’ conference at Yalta during February 1945.
-The lines of demarcation extended from Lübeck on Germany’s Baltic coast to the German/Swiss frontier, and placed Denmark and its islands firmly in the Western Allies’ sector.
+As the end of the war in Europe approached, the Western Allies and the USSR agreed that, before their armies started to converge, there was a clear need for clear rules of engagement so that accidental clashes could be avoided.
+The 'Eclipse' (iv) plan therefore established zones of occupation and lines of demarcation, and these were later approved at the 'Argonaut' conference at Yalta during February 1945.
+The lines of demarcation extended from Lübeck on Germany’s Baltic coast to the German/Swiss frontier, and placed Denmark and its islands firmly in the Western Allies' sector.

 From Swedish government sources, however, the Western Allies received intelligence that the Soviets intended to disregard the Yalta agreement in some places to secure important strategic advantages.
 For example, the Soviets had ordered General Leytenant Aleksei P. Panfilov’s III Guards Tank Corps of Marshal sovetskogo Soyuza Konstantin K. Rolossovsky’s 2nd Belorussian Front, which was advancing to the west through the northern coastal region of Germany, to pierce the Yalta line at Lübeck and drive a corridor through Kiel and Flensburg to secure and hold Denmark, thereby providing the USSR with an ice-free harbour and an outlet to the North Sea.